Michael P. Jackson

 Michael Peter Jackson (born April 28, 1954) was the George W. Bush administration's Deputy Secretary of the Department of Homeland Security, beginning in March 2005 and ending with his resignation in October 2007.
 Jackson is a member of the Homeland Security Advisory Council.

 Education

 Jackson studied at the University of Houston (B.A.) under Ross M. Lence and received a Ph.D. with distinction from the Government Department at Georgetown University in 1985.

-Earlier Private sector career
+Earlier private sector career

 Before returning to DOT in 2001, Jackson worked in the private sector as Chief Operating Officer at Lockheed Martin IMS's Transportation Systems and Services.
 IMS's transportation group provided high technology services to toll authorities, freight companies and 35 state governments.
 From 1993 until 1997, Jackson was Senior Vice President at the American Trucking Associations, where he managed inter modal, international and technology policy matters.

 Between 2003 and 2005, Jackson served as Senior Vice President of AECOM Technology Corporation, where he was responsible for AECOM government relations and international business development.

-He has been a researcher at the American Enterprise Institute and has taught political science at the University of Georgia and at Georgetown University.
+He has been a researcher at the American Enterprise Institute and has taught political science at the University of Georgia and Georgetown University.